 The Amazon Kindle has been fairly predictable over the past few years, walking a path from button-laden ebook reader at its 2007 launch, all the way through to the ultra-refined and ultra-simple Paperwhite and Voyage generation.

 The Kindle exists for one reason and that's to read books.
-In a world of jacks of all trades, it's about the only master of one.
+In a world of jack-of-all-trades devices, it's about the only master of one.
 Ok, perhaps two if you cynically say that it's there to sell you books from Amazon.
 But as Kindle owner and user, reading books and having access to more books is the reason you love the Amazon Kindle.

 The new Oasis shakes the Kindle status quo, radically rethinking the first position of incremental device updates, but reasserting and reinforcing the second position.
 For everything that the Kindle Oasis is, the central aim is to continue to deliver the best reading experience there is.